-Land disturbance activities or the excavation of natural materials or filling of land shall be permitted without a conditional use permit only to the degree necessary to permit construction of buildings, streets, or accessory uses for which a building permit has been granted.
-Materials used for fill shall be natural materials only, such as sand, gravel or dirt, and shall not consist of rubbish, refuse, garbage or decomposable animal or vegetable materials.
-Any excavation or filling which is not clearly necessary and incidental to an approved construction project shall require a conditional use permit.
-Regrading shall be undertaken at a time which is customary to the overall construction timetable of similar projects. (amended 7/18/24)
+Land disturbance activities shall be permitted without a conditional use permit only to the degree necessary to permit construction of buildings, streets, or accessory uses for which a building permit has been granted.
+Materials used for fill shall be natural materials only, such as sand, gravel or dirt, and shall not consist of rubbish, refuse, garbage or decomposable animals or vegetable materials.